Board of Directors

 Robin is a Chartered Accountant, a US CPA, CIA, and holds a Kellogg MBA from Northwestern, Illinois.

-Robin also serves as Chair of the Finance Committee.
+Robin also serves as co-Chair of the Finance Committee.

 Steve Ball